netzahdzc/ma-test-fiware/README.md

 -------

 Patches are encouraged and may be submitted by forking this project and submitting a pull request through GitHub.
-Please see CONTRIBUTING.md for more details.
+Please see the file CONTRIBUTING.md for more details.

 License
 -------